snpanchal/game-ai/README.md

 # tic-tac-toe

-A tic-tac-toe game where the user can play against another human being or an AI opponent.
+In this game, the user has the option to play against another human (on a turn-by-turn basis) or an AI opponent.
+The AI opponent makes its moves by using predictive algorithms to decide the next move.
+The games always end in a tie or with the AI winning.